samuel-web2002/Ambulance-Tracker/README.md

 Check out the deployed web app [here](https://react-amb-driver.herokuapp.com/ ).

-## Upcoming Features
-Integrate with UHS.

-## Fun-Fact
-This project has got selected for `Google Startup Bootcamp`.

-❤❤

-Developed a Node.js web application that bridges communication gaps between ambulance drivers and hospital management during emergencies.

 Real-time tracking of ambulance locations are displayed on hospital boards using Socket.io and Geo-location API that revolutionizes emergency response effectiveness.